Your Pizza Oven Buying Guide

 On the flipside, brick ovens take longer to heat because the bricks are absorbing the heat (to use later when you're cooking!).
 So, you'll need a little more time, 45 minutes to 1.5 hours, to get the brick ovens to their cooking temperatures.
 Of course, that gives you plenty of time to prepare your food and have a drink while the fire is heating up!

 2. How much do you plan on cooking?

-If you think you’re only going to be cooking one pizza at a time, for example, as an occasional family meal or a cookout option, then a smaller oven is probably better for you.
+If you think you’re only going to be cooking one pizza or dish at a time, for example, as an occasional family meal or a cookout option, then a smaller oven is probably better for you.
 If you also want a faster heat up time, a metal oven may work best.

 Options that would fit this kind of cooking include, but are certainly not limited to, the Alfa Ciao and the Maximus Arena.
 These are both smaller metal ovens that heat quickly and are capable of handling 1-2 pies at a time.

 For avid entertainers

 A smaller oven doesn’t always cut it, however, and you may want to look at a larger one to fit different dishes.
 For the party animals out there (or leaders of a large family pack) an oven with a little more capacity might be in order.
 A larger oven doesn’t sacrifice cooking time or quality either, so it’s a win-win for someone who is entertaining large groups.

 If you're cooking for longer periods of time and enjoy the oven heating up time, a brick oven could be the best choice.
 Popular brick ovens we carry that boast higher capacity include the Lisboa Oven and Traditional Pizzaioli Oven capable of handling 2-3 pies at once, or for those who prefer stainless, the sleek brushed-metal Alfa Allegro oven may be your choice.

 3. Where will you be putting your oven?